Nyakorare/GuestGo/THESIS DESC/FUNCTIONALITY.md

 **Objective:** To verify that temporary exit processing changes visit status from `in_progress` to `temporary_exit` and back to `in_progress` on re-entry.

+**Preconditions:**
+- Guard user is authenticated
+- A visit exists with status 'in_progress' (entrance already processed)
+- Visit QR code is available
+- Camera access is available for face capture
+- Temporary exit and re-entry RPC functions are configured

 **Actions:**
 - Step 1: Process entrance gate scan for a visit
 - Step 2: Scan the same visit QR code on Guard Dashboard